alemosie/zurich-osm-munging/README.md

 <img src="images/zurich_map.png" width="300">

-The OpenStreetMap (OSM) extract for Zurich, Switzerland contains covers the city center and surrounding suburbs, and contains data on establishments, transportation systems, points of interest and more for the area.
+The OpenStreetMap (OSM) extract for Zurich, Switzerland covers the city center and surrounding suburbs, and contains data on establishments, transportation systems, points of interest, and more for the area.
 The **[OSM XML dataset from MapZen](https://mapzen.com/data/metro-extracts/metro/zurich_switzerland/) is 614.7 MB**.

 In accordance with the OSM XML API, the data consists of three main types of elements: